QR code: Error correction bytes

+Note: The bit values shown in the Ver1 QR symbol below do not match with the above values, as the symbol has been masked using a mask pattern (001).

+Message placement

 The message dataset is placed from right to left in a zigzag pattern, as shown below.
 In larger symbols, this is complicated by the presence of the alignment patterns and the use of multiple interleaved error-correction blocks.

 The general structure of a QR encoding is as a sequence of 4 bit indicators with payload length dependent on the indicator mode (e.g. byte encoding payload length is dependent on the first byte).